-The proposed minimum lot size for the residential portion of the site is compatible with the site attributes and surrounding locality character.
+The proposed minimum lot size for the residential portion of the site is notably larger than the surrounding locality character and as such is not anticipated to generate adverse settlement planning-based impacts.

 Building Heights

 A maximum building height of 9 meters is proposed for the site area to be rezoned to large lot residential.